josh-helpert/elder-syntax/docs/base.markdown

               width  = 100%
               height = 20px
 ```
-Notice that there's lots of extra structure to get to the real work of setting `width` and `height` which is the purpose of this block.
+Notice that there's lots of extra structure to get to the real work of setting `width` and `height` which is the "real work" of this block.

 Using paths we can do better and remove most of the syntactical noise:
 ```